 Michael Tompkins has been the Director of Orchestras at Hightower Middle School since 2014.
-During this time, the Chamber Orchestra has performed at the ASTA National Orchestra Festival (2018).
-The 8th Grade Orchestra has been invited to perform at the Georgia State Capitol (2016,1017) and has performed at the GMEA In-Service Conference in Athens, GA (2019).
+During this time, the Chamber Orchestra has performed at the America String Teachers Association (ASTA) National Orchestra Festival (2018).
+The 8th Grade Orchestra has been invited to perform at the Georgia State Capitol (2016, 2017) and has performed at the Georgia Music Educators Association (GMEA) In-Service Conference in Athens, GA (2019).
 The HTMS String quartet had the opportunity of performing for First Lady, Sandra Deal at the Governor’s Mansion in 2014 and 2018.
-The orchestra also received the GMEA Exemplary Performance Award in 2015.
+The orchestra also received the GMEA Exemplary Performance Award in 2015 and 2022.
 Prior to teaching at Hightower Trail, Mr. Tompkins taught for 11 years at Campbell Middle School in Smyrna, Ga.
 While at Campbell, the orchestra program more than doubled in size and regularly performed in the community.

-Mr. Tompkins and his wife, Shawnte Scott-Tompkins (6th Grade Social Studies teacher at Hightower Trail Middle School), live in Marietta with their 11-year-old daughter, Gabrielle, who is an aspiring cellist and percussionist!
+Mr. Tompkins and his wife, Shawnte Scott-Tompkins (6th Grade Social Studies teacher at Hightower Trail Middle School), live in Marietta with their 13-year-old daughter, Gabrielle, who is an aspiring cellist.

 Paul O’Keefe is in his 7th year as Orchestra Assistant Director at Hightower Trail Middle School.
 Prior to teaching at Hightower Trail, Mr. O’Keefe taught for 7 years at Wheeler High School, and 3 years at Daniell Middle School.
 While at Wheeler, the orchestra program grew quickly and they received 1st place awards for solos and string orchestra performances in Virginia and Florida.